-"I’m Miguel, I’m from San Jose California and Ive been training since July of 2014.
+"I’m Miguel, I was born November 12th, 1999, and I’m from San Jose California.
+Ive been training since July of 2014.
 I first got introduced to the sport in 8th grade when a few people from my group started to run up a wall, it looked like fun so I joined in and made it to the top with them and then they told me we should start a parkour group.
 None of us really knew what it was so it was basically us just flopping on our backs trying to do flips on the grass.
 After a while we slowly stoped , then in July of 2014 i started watching parkour/freerunning videos and got a better understanding of it and fell in love with the sport.
 Every day that summer I went out to go train at local schools or parks alone.
 Finally when school started I found out there was a groups of upperclassmen who trained everyday during lunch at the grass , I didn’t know how to approach them so I just threw front flip in front of them and barely landed.
 Later that day they invited me to train with them after school and honestly that was a life changing moment for me because up until then ive never really felt like I belonged somewhere or had real friends.
 I grew up being pushed into mainstream sports and never really knew who I was or how to express myself but now I’m finally passionate about something and know who I am because of this sport and it’s community.
 I’ve made many friendships and have found many opportunities through freerunning such as befriending Twitch through a very strange awkward call, creating Project Aphotic , meeting most of my friends at Jumpfest 2018, and getting sponsored by Tresk.
 I’ve gone through hell to get where I am today especially having to recover from a shattered ankle from Dec/1/2017 but now I’m more motivated than ever and want to travel and compete in as many places as possible.
 One tip I have for anyone is don’t let yourself get in the way of what you want."